-Visit Rock Hill Road Farm for a Tour of Two Custom Log Homes
+Visit Rock Hill Road Farm and Tour Two Custom Log Homes

-Two custom homes by Honest Abe Log Homes will be open to visitors on June 16 at Rock Hill Road Farm near Murfreesboro, Tennessee, as part of the Summer 2019 Log Home Tour.
+Two custom homes by Honest Abe Log Homes will be open to visitors on June 15 at Rock Hill Road Farm near Murfreesboro, Tennessee, as part of the Summer 2019 Log Home Tour.

 One structure is an 835-square-foot log cabin, while the other is a 3,255-square-foot home.
 Owners R.J.
 Hadle and husband Sam Grano collaborated with Honest Abe designer Melissa Copas to create the custom spaces they had imagined.

 Both homes feature square logs with chinking, but R.J. and Sam chose to have the exterior walls of the larger home hand hewn by Honest Abe.
 Because an experienced craftsman at Honest Abe uses a vintage tool called an adze to manually hew the log, the result is much the same as pioneer homes would have appeared.
 Sasco’s Bronze Pine stain creates the illusion that each home is aging gracefully with time.

 The cabin was built as a transitional dwelling for R.J. and Sam as they were selling their first home in the South, which was not far from Rock Hill Road Farm, following a decision by the retired couple to move from a two-story home on sloping property to a one-story on flat, easy-to-navigate land.

 Built in a traditional Appalachian style, the cabin has two bedrooms, a private full bath, a laundry room that has been converted into a storage pantry and a combination living, dining and kitchen that spans the front and opens onto a full-length porch.